hnuti-brontosaurus/bis-frontend/docs/deployment.md

 ## Deployment to github pages

+Currently, we have a [development deployment](https://github.com/hnuti-brontosaurus/bis-frontend-build-dev) which gets built on every commit/merge to main.

+You could also make a production development which would get build on every merge to e.g. production branch.
+To do this, copy and edit workflow [deploy-dev.yml](../.github/workflows/deploy-dev.yml) accordingly.
+You'll also need to set up the environment variables and secrets for the new environment:

 ### Deployment variables

 - `URL` - where the app will live (must be domain name without `https://` and without trailing slash)